 All of this was, of course, a lie.
 Jack was very fond of hunting and had been blooded a dozen times before his seventeenth birthday.
 At twenty-five, he had hunted both lions in the Serengeti and bison in the Americas.

 “Jack, they’re so beautiful.
 Look how they tumble about with each other!” she said, again happy and transported by looking at their little follies.

 “Indeed, my pet, but the blokes want what the blokes want.
 I can try to dissuade them, but the duke–by gum, he’s foxed with the king himself!”

 Her red eyebrows were set with worry and the hope that she could figure out how to convince her fiancé to change the fate of her new favorite animals.

-Still, her father had a Spartan taste, and Jack had been schooled for a time in France and come to love the Rococo pageantries of that land.
+Still, her father had a Spartan taste, and Jack had been schooled for a time in France and came to love the Rococo pageantries of that land.

 Let’s skip ahead, shall we?
 A lunch was served.
 The girl was charmed by the line of eloquent and worldly friends of Jack.
 The men retired to billiards, and Jack walked young Winifred around the palatial estate and delicately wooed as he gleaned the secrets of her psyche.

 What he found was a brilliant, if innocent, girl who would make a fine wife.
 She had the breeding to bear him strong, handsome children.
 She had the social graces to behave impeccably even if sat down next to a princess, matched with no real desire to attend court unnecessarily and hobbies enough to keep her out of her hair.
 A perfect mate for a man who would spend most of his time away from her in London, getting blind drunk and having orgies anyhow.

 As well, she was cream-skinned and buxom almost to an inappropriate degree.
 Full lips, pleasant hips, and a body that Jack took a very educated guess would fuck like rabbit in heat.